sberrevoets/SDCAlertView/README.md

  - Swift 3
  - iOS 8 or higher

 If you want to use the library on iOS 7, please use version 2.5.4 (the latest 2.x release).
-SDCAlertView is not available on iOS 6.1 or below.

 # Installation